OctopusDeploy/Halibut/docs/halibut-protocol.md

 Now that the connections are established, the Service will wait for requests from the Client.
 In both polling and listening the following steps are repeated in order:

-1. The Client sends a `Request` message containing the method to execute and data.
+1. The Client sends a `Request` message containing the method to execute, its parameters and 0 or more data streams.
-2. The Service executes the method and sends the result in a `Response` message.
+2. The Service executes the method and sends the result in a `Response` message containing the result and 0 or more data streams.
 3. The Service sends a `NEXT` control message, signalling it is ready for the next action.
 4. The Client sends a `PROCEED` control message, signalling to the Service to be ready for another `Request`.